 The exhibit was first displayed at the Kent State University Museum from July 2016 to March 2017.

 Lim joined CMU in 2013 and has been working to bring the exhibit here since.
-She worked with Ian Mull, fashion merchandising professor and Threads Fashion Show faculty advisor, and Brittany Fremion, history professor and oral historian, to put together the exhibit.
+She worked with Ian Mull, fashion merchandising professor and Threads Fashion Show faculty adviser, and Brittany Fremion, history professor and oral historian, to put the exhibit together.